-To summarize, the results in Tables \ref{tb:gen_1} and \ref{tb:gen_2} show that the policies learned by our approach have good generalization ability, and tend to perform better on harder instances with larger sizes and higher constraint arities.
-To support our observations and conclusion, we conduct paired $t$-test to compare the performance of \textsf{DRL} and \textsf{Dom/Ddeg}.
-The $p$-values are listed in Table \ref{tb:pValue}, showing that except $\mathbb{D}_1(20)$ and $\mathbb{D}_2(15)$, all results are statistically significant ($p\leq 0.05$).
+To summarize, the above analysis shows that the policies trained by our approach have good generalization ability, and tend to perform better on harder instances with larger sizes and higher constraint arities, exhibiting even larger improvements than testing on instances of the same size as used in training.
+To support our observations and conclusion, we conduct statistical significant test to compare the performance of \textsf{DRL} and \textsf{Dom/Tdeg}.\footnote{Comparison to other baselines are also statistically significant, but the results are omitted here for brevity.} The $p$ values are listed in Table \ref{tb:pValue}, showing that all results are statistically significant ($p< 0.001$).